• Skip to main content

 Manuka Honey: I love to use PRI Manuka Honey in this recipe.
 It is not only moisturizing and exfoliating, but packed full of other rich benefits for the skin.

 Sweet Almond Oil: This is my carrier oil of choice for this recipe due to its silky smooth nature, however, you can use any oil you prefer.
-Jojoba oil, coconut oil, hemp oil and olive oil all make excellent choices.
+Jojoba oil, coconut oil, hemp oil, and olive oil all make excellent choices.

 Liquid Body Soap: Any kind of unscented liquid soap designed for the more sensitive skin of the body will work (do not use dish soap or hand soap!).
-Castile soap works well, unscented liquid body soaps or even an unscented bubble bath will do.
+Castile soap works well, and unscented liquid body soaps or even an unscented bubble bath will also do.

 Vegetable Glycerin: Vegetable glycerin adds additional skin-soothing properties to this bubble bath recipe.
 It also locks moisture into the skin and protects the skin from harmful bacteria.
 I like to buy it from Mountain Rose Herbs.